 Registration is done online via the University of Potsdam Moodle.
 There is more information on the registration confirmation about your duty to inform us of cancellations or withdrawals in the DAAD Test moodle "course".
-Students who do not de-register for the test at least five working days before the exam, or who do not show up punctually in the testing room for the beginning of the exam, will be blocked from participating in the tests for one year.
-In the event of an excusable absence (court date, sudden illness), you must inform the test proctor IMMEDIATELY and provide an official document.
-Do not do this after you have already missed the test.
+Students who do not de-register for the test at least eight working days before the exam, or who do not show up punctually in the testing room for the beginning of the exam, will be blocked from participating in all DAAD tests for one year.
+In the event of an excusable absence (court date, sudden illness), students must inform the test proctor IMMEDIATELY and BEFORE the test and provide an official document.
 We ask for your understanding in this matter.
-This is necessary because, in the past, last-minute cancellations, failure to appear, and tardiness have again and again impacted the availability of seats in the examination.
+This is necessary because, in the past, last-minute cancellations, failure to appear, and tardiness have again and again impacted the availability of seats.

 Sucessful participants will receive their DAAD language certificate after the test.

 The DAAD tests at Zessko’s English / Key Competences department are generally held in biweekly intervals during the lecture periods at the Griebnitzsee campus or online.
 As soon as dates are scheduled, they are posted in the Moodle course Anmeldung für DAAD-Tests, Englisch where students can register in advance - as long as there are free slots for the scheduled test date/s.